Who We Are

 Founder and Executive Director

 Dr. Megory Anderson founded the Sacred Dying Foundation in 1996.
-She is a theologian, educator, and author of the books Sacred Dying: Creating Rituals for Embracing the End of Life and Attending the Dying, as well as numerous articles and chapters on death and dying.
-Megory has a rich personal history in religion and theology, formerly as an Anglican monastic in New York and then as a theological and comparative religion scholar.
-She is well known internationally for her writings and extensive work in death and dying, especially at bedside vigil during the last hours.
+She is trained and skilled in comparative religions and theology.
+She is the author of the books Sacred Dying: Creating Rituals for Embracing the End of Life and Attending the Dying, as well as numerous articles and chapters on end of life and palliative care.
+Megory has a rich personal history in religion and theology, formerly as an Anglican monastic in New York.
+She is well known internationally for her writings and extensive work in dying and death, especially at bedside vigil during the last hours.
 Megory is a vibrant presence as a speaker, celebrated for her ability to share her knowledge and skills: to connect with, educate, and train end-of-life caregivers and professionals from diverse medical, religious, and cultural backgrounds.
 Megory is a Research Fellow at the University of Winchester in the UK, and an Adjunct and sometimes Professor at the University of San Francisco and University of California, Berkeley.
 She holds a doctorate in theology of death and dying at Canterbury Christ Church, Canterbury, England.

 ARCHBISHOP DESMOND TUTU